 Bionic Dues is trying to do the same while adding a twist, and it does work if you are into the sort of rogue-like it offers.
-Bionic Dues made by Arcen Games is a strange beast in its own right.
+Bionic Dues, made by Arcen Games, is a strange beast in its own right.
 It is a post-apocalyptic game involving machines taking over the world and humans hiding to try and survive.
-You control an ‘EXO’ suit, which are essentially mechs to combat the machines.
+You control an ‘EXO’ suit, which is essentially mechs to combat the machines.

-When you first start the game you choose a pilot--Axis, Emma, Meg, Tuck, Genji or Rey-- afterwards you choose four EXOs--Assault, Brawler, Sniper, Siege, Science or Ninja.
-Obviously, the first time you play the game you will have an entire team of Ninjas as that seems like the best way to take care of every single thing you might have to deal with.
-While you can highlight your choices as you pick them for a bit of extra information, in general it is vague and not very descriptive without already knowing the game a bit better.
+When you first start the game, you choose a pilot--Axis, Emma, Meg, Tuck, Genji, or Rey-- afterward you choose four EXOs--Assault, Brawler, Sniper, Siege, Science, or Ninja.
+Obviously, the first time you play the game, you will have an entire team of Ninjas, as that seems like the best way to take care of every single thing you might have to deal with.
+While you can highlight your choices as you pick them for a bit of extra information, in general, it is vague and not very descriptive without already knowing the game a bit better.

 That’s where the meat of the game comes in, as it is a Roguelike in a very traditional sense.
-The maps are randomly generated, filled with traps and explosives that can hurt both you and your enemies.
-You are outnumbered by an obscene degree but have the superpower that none can withstand! … That is no one moves until you do, giving you plenty of time to think of the best move for a situation, and this is the kind of game where you might have to use that.
+The maps are randomly generated and filled with traps and explosives that can hurt both you and your enemies.
+You are outnumbered by an obscene degree but have a superpower that none can withstand! … That is no one moves until you do, giving you plenty of time to think of the best move for a situation, and this is the kind of game where you might have to use that.
 More often than not, an EXO will die in one or two shots.
-There are plenty of times where one can guess wrong on an explosion and end up with another dead robot, or simply get one shot by an invisible enemy ninja with a shotgun.
+There are plenty of times when one can guess wrong on an explosion and end up with another dead robot or simply get one shot by an invisible enemy ninja with a shotgun.